ccdigix/SACRED/docs/destinationTypes/AzureKeyVault.md

         "keyVaults": [
             {
                 "keyVaultName": "NAME OF THE KEY VAULT",
+                "certificateMappings":  [
-                "certificateMappings":  {
+                    {
-                    "NAME OF THE KEY VAULT CERTIFICATE TO STORE IT IN": "KEY NAME OF A CERTIFICATE WITHIN THE ROTATION OUTPUT THAT WE WANT TO STORE", "NAME OF ANOTHER KEY VAULT CERTIFICATE TO STORE IT IN": "ANOTHER KEY NAME OF A CERTIFICATE WITHIN THE ROTATION OUTPUT THAT WE WANT TO STORE", ...
+                        "NAME OF THE KEY VAULT CERTIFICATE TO STORE IN": "KEY NAME OF THE CERTIFICATE DATA WITHIN THE ROTATION OUTPUT THAT WE WANT TO STORE", "password": "OPTIONAL KEY NAME OF THE CERTIFICATE PASSWORD WITHIN THE ROTATION OUTPUT" },
-                }
+                    ...
+                ]
             }
         ]
     }